 Commemoration of the 190th Anniversary of the founding of the Monocacy Congregation, one of the earliest German churches in Frederick County.
+Several Lutheran and Reformed Churches in the Monocacy Valley trace their origins to the original congregation at Monocacy.

 A Western Maryland Train steaming across a trestle on the eastern ascent of Catoctin Mountain near Thurmont.
+The Western Maryland Railroad entered Frederick County to the east at Detour and traveled through the northern section of the county, crossing Catoctin Mountain before entering Washington County.

 Members of the Boyle family outside their farm equipment business in Emmitsburg.
+Ploughs, rakes, and planters are visible, all designed to be pulled by teams of draft horses like the two seen in this photograph.

 An unnamed shopkeeper standing in front of his dry goods store along Main Street in Emmitsburg.
+The metal bar raised on wooden posts in the front of the store was built for hitching a horse.

 Workers building a trestle on the Western Maryland Railroad near Ladiesburg.